Ask. Learn. Improve

 The Advantage: RAG understands that "cooling failure recovery" relates to "HVAC emergency procedures" even without shared keywords.

-Scenario 1: Emergency Troubleshooting
+Scenario 1: emergency troubleshooting

 Query: "What should I do if I see error code E-47 on the UPS display?"